Ke Jie: Matches against AlphaGo

+2018-2020：Three International Titles

+On 5 December 2018, Ke Jie defeated Ahn Guo-hyun in the final of the 23rd Samsung Cup World Open Go Championship to win the title.
+This was Ke Jie's third Samsung Cup and his sixth world title.On 17 January 2019, Ke Jie defeated Shin Jinseo in the final of the professional division of the 4th Bailing Cup World Professional Go Championship, winning the Bailing Cup again after 2015 and claiming his seventh world title.On 3 November 2020, the 25th Samsung Car Insurance Cup World Go Masters Tournament held the second game of the three-legged final in which Ke Jie again beat Shin Jinseo with black, defeating his opponent with a total score of 2:0, thus winning the Samsung Cup for the fourth time.
+This is also the eighth world championship of Ke Jie's career.

 Style

 Ke Jie's style of play is characterized by accurate positional judgment and reading.
 Ke's reading is both reliable and fast.
 He regularly uses less time in a game than his opponents.
 There is no significant weakness in Ke's game.
 However, he occasionally plays carelessly with a positional advantage without deep reading.

 After his defeat to AlphaGo, Ke Jie studied the program's games to find inspiration for new strategies, and adopted a territory-oriented style of play.
 Ke's opening arsenal is deeply influenced by the new generation of Go programs, namely AlphaGo, FineArt, Zen and CGI.
 He subsequently went on a 22-game winning streak against human opponents.